Kitware/vtk-examples/src/Python.md

 [MultipleViewports](/Python/Visualization/MultipleViewports) |
 [SaveSceneToFieldData](/Python/Utilities/SaveSceneToFieldData) | Save a vtkCamera's state in a vtkDataSet's vtkFieldData and restore it.
 [SaveSceneToFile](/Python/Utilities/SaveSceneToFile) | Save a vtkCamera's state in a file and restore it.
+[SelectExamples](/Python/Utilities/SelectExamples) | Given a VTK Class and a language, select the matching examples.
 [Screenshot](/Python/Utilities/Screenshot) |
 [ShareCamera](/Python/Utilities/ShareCamera) | Share a camera between multiple renderers.
 [VTKVersion](/Python/Utilities/VTKVersion) |